coiby/WuGroup/Bechmark.md

 [Benchmarks - QUANTUMESPRESSO](http://www.quantum-espresso.org/benchmarks/)

 ![](http://www.quantum-espresso.org/wp-content/uploads/2011/07/wtecfig0-300x250.png)

-in a cubic box 13.35 A side, Γ point, PWscf code on a SP6 machine, MPI only. ntg=1: parallelization on plane waves only; ntg=4 also on electron states
+128 Water molecules (1024 electrons)  in a cubic box 13.35 A side, Γ point, PWscf code on a SP6 machine, MPI only. ntg=1: parallelization on plane waves only; ntg=4 also on electron states